sammyutere/Lab9-Ansible-Resources/README.md

 You must have an AWS account to be able to replicate this lab.
 You must have setup the following on your system, which could be mac or linux:
 Created a keypair using the command ssh-keygen, this keypair must be in your Terraform project directory.
-AWS will use this public key to provision the EC2 instances.
+AWS will use the public key to provision the EC2 instances but the private key will remain in your local machine.
 VS Code
 AWS CLI
 Terraform on VS Code